Here you can find information about Oxford based ensembles that are neither within the remit of OUMS nor the college music societies.

 The Donut Kings

 The Donut Kings is one of Oxford’s most active and exciting big bands.
 A group of around 18 talented musicians from all over the university, they play everything from well-known swing classics to smooth Latin to hot funk!
-Available for balls, society drinks events, garden parties and much more.
-If you are interested in joining the band or hiring us for your event, please contact the musical director at firstname.lastname@example.org.
+Self-styled ‘the brightest big band sound in Oxford’, The Donut Kings is available for balls, society drinks events, garden parties and much more.
+If you are interested in joining the band or hiring them for your event, please email email@example.com, or alternatively contact DK President, Benjamin Lavelle, at firstname.lastname@example.org.